Get Better Sleep Today

 The Benefits of Sleep

 Sleep plays an important role in your physical and cognitive health.
 Ongoing sleep deficiency is linked to heart disease, obesity, altered cognitive performance, and changes in mood and behaviour.
 Your body needs sleep to recover from the day’s activities.
 It helps repair damaged cells and recharge your nervous system.
+Getting a good night’s rest is also important for maintaining healthy skin and body functions as you age.

 Table of Contents